Hello, new reader, I welcome you to read my previous (intro) post first, here: My MSI EX700 MAC OSX86 Hackintosh Part 1/3 - the laptop.

 - Bluetooth working out of the box.
 I clicked the Soft Button to power it up and it was suddenly recognized.
 I tested a file transfer with my cell and it all went smooth.

 - My Webcam was recognized as BisonCam from Vista; after some research, I think I figured it is a kind of Ali M560x series, but I am not sure.
 There is an open source project that is working on the implemetation of free webcam drivers called macam, there is hope that someday that cam could be recognized.
 For now, get a compatible webcam.

 - My Battery wasn't recognized, so I had to implement another kext kernel patch, the Powermanagement_bundle (just follow the info there!), wich activated a kind of ACPI support.
 After rebooting, my battery was recognized and the power indicator showed up near the clock, but I could not change CPU speed manually.

 - My italian keyboard was working out of the box, but some obvious keys were mismatched (since I come from PC-world only, I discovered that MAC Keyboards are kind of different).
-For further help, you can install this cute software (here: Double Command), and do some remapping.
+For further help, you can install a cute program named Double Command and do some remapping.

 Congrats, now you have a 90% working cheap-mac.
 On next article I'll group some personal considerations.